Megan Thee Stallion Flaunts Booty In Skintight Leotard & Fishnet Tights

 “U get finer every day,” a fifth follower commented.

-Megan is no stranger to showing off her curves as she was previously in a pink two-piece outfit for another performance which she mentioned was inspired by Regina George from the movie Mean Girls, which The Inquisitr reported.
+Megan is no stranger to showing off her curves, as she was previously in a pink two-piece outfit for another performance, which she mentioned was inspired by Regina George from the movie Mean Girls, as The Inquisitr reported.

 Since 2017, she has been building her profile up in the rap game.